LeeyaD/ls170/03_the_application_layer_copy.md

 Problem back in the 80s:
 Info stored on different computers is hard to locate &access.
 Although part of the same LAN, each computer required the user to log in directly and use a specific program/command.

+The solution:
-The solution: create a uniform system used by all of the hosts on the network, where there's one way to:
+Create a uniform system used by all hosts on the network.
-(HTML) - structure information that could be rendered for viewing (URIs) - address resources so they could be located with ease (HTTP) - request a particular resource, and
+- Structure information that can be rendered for viewing (HTML)
+- Address resources so they can be easily located (URIs)
+- Request a particular resource and (HTTP)
-(HTTP) - respond to a request for a specific resource
+- Respond to a request for a specific resource (HTTP)

 *Hypertext Markup Language* (HTML): structures resources *Uniform Resource Identifier* (URI): a string of characters that identify particular resources.